 Not in excess, mind you.
 Intoxication has never been a good solution to stress, as much as it can be tempting.
 However, red wine can soothe and calm and even promote better sleep, but once you’ve hit tipsy, it’s not going to affect you in the same positive manner.
 In small doses (like one glass after dinner), red wine can reduce that anxious feeling – and it tastes wonderful.
 I suggest a Cabernet Sauvignon.

 snuggle a pet

 I’m so lucky to have the most wonderful kitty in the world.
 Okay, sure, she’s actually a little sass but she’s my baby, and just petting her head or scratching her chin and hearing her purr is incredibly calming to me.
 Whether it’s your cat, dog, hamster, bird, etc. just give them a little extra love and watch them give it back to you.

 take a steam shower

 Turn your shower on super hot, close the bathroom door, and walk away.
 Come back 5 minutes later to a free sauna.
 Add a few drops of essential oils like lavender or eucalyptus and peppermint for a truly relaxing shower.
 You might want to turn the heat down a bit once actually getting into the water, or you can just sit on the floor of the bathroom and breathe in the steam.

 read a fictional book

 May I suggest a romantic comedy or fantasy?
 Just don’t reach for dystopian sci-fi right now.
 This is a great way to take your mind off of “real life” and escape into a story.
 It’s also beneficial for your mind, versus binging a television show.
 Read before bed and you’ll find yourself sleeping better too!
 (You can find some of my favorite fictional books here and here)

 paint your nails

 play a board game

 My husband and I play board games frequently, and we have a routine game night with friends.
 It’s a great way to de-stress and just have fun.
-If you’re anxious about spending time with a large group, here is our current favorite 2-player games (we like to play it while watching the show it’s based on)!
+If you’re anxious about spending time with a large group, here is one of our favorite 2-player games (we like to play it while watching the show it’s based on)!